-Victoria’s Secret Model Kelly Gale Places Her Hands On Her Thong-Clad Booty To Show Off Her Nails
+Victoria's Secret Model Kelly Gale Places Her Hands On Her Thong-Clad Booty To Show Off Her Nails

 Kelly Gale posted a photo of her manicure to her Instagram page on Friday, but few of her 1.4 million followers likely looked at her fingernails when they first saw the sexy snapshot.

-The 25-year-old Victoria’s Secret model stunned by placing her buns front and center in the sun-drenched photo.
+The 25-year-old Victoria's Secret model stunned by placing her buns front and center in the photo.
 However, in her caption, she wrote that the image was meant to fulfill a request from jewelry designer Krys DeMauro, who had asked to see her nails.

 Kelly cheekily placed her hands on both sides of her toned butt with her fingers splayed.
 Her long fingernails had rounded tips, and they were painted with bubblegum-pink polish that sharply contrasted with her dark bikini and bronze skin.
 A few understated gold rings adorned her fingers.

-The Sports Illustrated Swimsuit Issue model wore a pair of miniscule black thong bottoms that put her pert backside on full display.
-The garment consisted of a tiny triangular panel and a skinny string waistband that stretched straight across her lower back.
+The Sports Illustrated Swimsuit Issue model wore a pair of minuscule black thong bottoms that put her pert backside on full display.
+The garment featured a tiny triangular panel and a skinny string waistband that stretched straight across her lower back.

-Over the bottoms, Kelly sported a see-through skirt that would leave some interesting tan lines on her lithe body if worn too long.
-It resembled a fish net crafted out of sturdy black string and embellished with silver beads.
+Over the bottoms, Kelly sported a see-through skirt that would have left some interesting tan lines on her lithe body if worn too long.
+It resembled a fishnet crafted out of sturdy black string and embellished with silver beads.

 Her hairstyle was wavy and tousled, and her dark tresses spilled down her back all the way to her thong.
 Her body was so slender that her shiny hair almost completely hid her back from view.